 Plastic free: we proudly do not use plastic to pack our clothes.
 Our boxes and hangtags are made with recycled paper.
 We also don't use an external company to do the storage and sending, so, we pack our clothes and we send them to you.

-Organic and recycled cotton: This is the material that we use to do our clothes.
+Organic and recycled cotton: This are the material that we use to do our clothes.
 The yarn from organic cotton comes from India (most of the cases), and then is transformed into cotton fabric for textile in Portugal.
 Organic cotton and recycled cotton are a good alternative for conventional cotton.

 Linen is an ancient plant fiber, naturally sustainable.
 In addition to being fresh and hypoallergenic, in fact, its cultivation requires much less water than that of other fibers, and almost no chemicals.